laurihak/tori/README.md

 ENGLISH:

-Web application where people can add products to sell.
+Web application where people can sell products.

 Frontend has been made with create-react-app.